-High Voltage (HV) - has the same meaning as it has in the Australian/New Zealand Wiring Rules

-Inverter Energy System (IES) - has the same meaning as it has in AS/NZS 4777 Series

-LEI - Licensed Electrical Inspector

-LEIW - Licensed Electrical Installation Worker

-Licensed electrician - an Licensed Electrical Installation Worker (LEIW) holding an electrician's licence under Part 3 of the Electricity Safety (Registration and Licensing) Regulations.

-Local Network Service Provider (LNSP) is the distribution network provider that is normally adjacent to the embedded network.

-Low Voltage (LV) - has the same meaning as it has in the Australian/New Zealand Wiring Rules

-Metering Code - the laws, codes or other regulatory instruments about metrology applicable to a particular customer which may include one or more of the:

-- (a) National Electricity Rules;

-- (b) Metrology Procedure; and

-- (c) Electricity Customer Metering Code.
+A2 High Voltage (HV) - has the same meaning as it has in the Australian/New Zealand Wiring Rules A3 Informative - has the same meaning as it has in the Australian/New Zealand Wiring Rules Inverter Energy System (IES) - has the same meaning as it has in AS/NZS 4777 Series LEI - Licensed Electrical Inspector LEIW - Licensed Electrical Installation Worker Licensed electrician - an Licensed Electrical Installation Worker (LEIW) holding an electrician's licence under Part 3 of the Electricity Safety (Registration and Licensing) Regulations.
+A2 Local Network Service Provider (LNSP) is the distribution network provider that is normally adjacent to the embedded network.
+Low Voltage (LV) - has the same meaning as it has in the Australian/New Zealand Wiring Rules A3 Metal Clad Switchgear - Switchgear and control gear assemblies with an external metal enclosure intended to be earthed and completely assembled, except of external connections İ Metering Code - the laws, codes, or other regulatory instruments about metrology applicable to a particular customer which may include one or more of the: (a) National Electricity Rules; (b) Metrology Procedure; and (c) Electricity Customer Metering Code.
 These documents cover Embedded Network metering for the Parent and Child meter types, accuracy, maintenance, records and responsibilities and stipulates that the Parent Meter shall be an Interval meter.
 The LNSP will provide metering to NEMC child supply points less than 160MWh as required by the expiry of derogation from the NER in Victoria.

-Metering Coordinator (MC) - is a registered participant role within the National Electricity Market (NEM), with the overall responsibility for metering services at a customer's connection point within a distribution or transmission system

-Metering Marshalling Point (MMP) - the location where the wiring from the high voltage current and voltage transformers terminate behind the meter panel.
+Metering Coordinator (MC) - is a registered participant role within the National Electricity Market (NEM), with the overall responsibility for metering services at a customer's connection point within a distribution or transmission system A2 Metering Marshalling Point (MMP) - the location where the wiring from the high voltage current and voltage transformers, terminate behind the meter panel.
 Metering Provider (MP) - A person who meets the requirements listed in the National Electricity Rules and has been accredited by and registered by AEMO as a Metering Provider.

-Metering Terminal Point (MTP) - the location where the wiring from the high voltage current and voltage transformers terminate in the LV area of the high voltage switchboard

-National Electricity Market Customer (NEMC) is a customer who is allocated a National Metering Identifier (NMI), and purchases electrical energy through the National Electricity Market from a licensed electricity Retailer.
+Metering Terminal Point (MTP) - the location where the wiring from the high voltage current and voltage transformers terminate in the LV area of the high voltage switchboard National Electricity Market Customer (NEMC) is a customer who is allocated a National Metering Identifier (NMI) and purchases electrical energy through the National Electricity Market from a licensed electricity Retailer.
 Occupancy - an electrical installation or part thereof, which is supplied with electricity through a specific meter or meters and for which an individual electricity consumption account is rendered.
 Occupancy Disconnection Device (ODD) - A device provided for the purpose of disconnection and reconnection of individually metered occupancies within multiple occupancy premises.
 Occupancies Multiple or Multiple Occupancies - more than one Occupancy connected to the same electrical installation.